AMWA-TV/is-11/docs/Overview.md

 ## Introduction

 The purpose of AMWA IS-11 is to provide a mechanism by which to configure Sources, Flows and Senders using information from Receivers.
 Receiver provides Receiver Capabilities and exposes its Outputs each of which may have EDID.
-Sender has Constraints, which restrict media formats allowed for sending, and Inputs each of which may have an effective EDID to present to its upstream media producing unit.
+Sender has Constraints, which restrict media formats allowed for sending, and Inputs each of which may have an Effective EDID to present to its upstream media producing unit.

 The Specification includes: